Mar Barrantes-Cepas, Eva van Heese, Lucas Baudouin, Eva Koderman, Diana Bocancea

 To make your project as open sciency as possible, we provide a few tips:

-This section offers guidance on optimising version control and documentation practices.
+This section offers guidance on optimising version control and annotation practices.
 It covers the best practices to streamline version control, how to integrate them within your team, and the ideal workflow to adopt for maximum efficiency.

 When working on a script, it is important to document your code.
-Documentation is essential to make code understandable, discoverable, citable, and reusable.
+Annotation is essential to make code understandable, discoverable, citable, and reusable.
 Check out Chapter 3 to obtain a better general understanding of documentation.
 More specific to code documentation, it is important to keep in mind the following:

 Version control is a method used to document and manage changes to a file or collection of files over time.
 It allows you and your collaborators to monitor the history of revisions, review modifications, and revert to previous versions when necessary.
 This is useful especially when working together on a script.
 The most prevalent version control system that can help with that is Git.